 The one difference between you and your dog’s umbilical cords is that human umbilical cords are more complex and larger.
 That’s why we have the more pronounced scar.
 But for dogs, their umbilical cords are smaller, and so don’t leave a large vertical scar behind.
 In fact, you may find it challenging to even find your dog’s belly button.

 What Does a Dog’s Belly Button Look Like?

 Some people aren’t aware that their dogs do have belly buttons.
 The reason is that a dog’s belly button isn’t really noticeable.
 Remember, a puppy’s umbilical cord is smaller and lighter than a human’s, so not much of a scar remains after the belly button heals.

-In fact, a dog’s belly button is on his stomach, near the end of their rib cage.
-Because they may have a lot of fur in the area, the belly button scar may be difficult to find.
-On some dogs, there may a slight scar that is smooth, round and sits a little above the rest of the skin.
-However, in many dogs, the scar is barely noticeable.
+In fact, a dog’s navel (or belly button) is on his stomach, near the end of their rib cage.
+Because a dog’s stomach may have a lot of fur in the area, the belly button scar tissue may be difficult to find.
+On some dogs, there may a small scar that is smooth, round and sits a little above the rest of the skin.
+However, in many dogs, the flat scar is barely noticeable.